marshallmengxz/PCR/README.md

 4.PIL
 5.pytesseract

-Image recognition is supported by tesseract.\n You need to set tesseract path under your own environments.
+Image recognition is supported by tesseract.
+You need to set tesseract path under your own environments.

 Tessdatas of chi_sim, eng,chi_tra are also needed.

 Usage: